theninthsky/renderprime/README.md

 You only have to make sure that your app has no memory leaks and that memory doesn't build up through page navigations.

+The serverless version should be used when aiming for large scales (it also has no special requirements): https://github.com/theninthsky/renderprime/tree/serverless

 - [Environment Variables](#environment-variables)
 - [Exposing The Navigation Function](#exposing-the-navigation-function)
 - [Reloading on Update](#reloading-on-update)